By Dr Natasha Andreadis, fertility specialist at City Fertility Sydney CBD

 Fertility specialists will commonly request an Anti-Mullerian Hormone (AMH) blood test as one of the first medical assessments for new patients.

-There are two main reasons we use this test – firstly as an initial indicator to evaluate a patient’s egg reserve and secondly to test their response to fertility medication.
+There are two main reasons we use this test – firstly, as an initial indicator of a patient’s egg reserve, and secondly, to assess their response to fertility medication.

 What is the Anti-Mullerian Hormone (AMH)?

-The AMH controls the development of the follicles that the eggs develop from.
+AMH controls the development of the follicles that produce eggs.
 Its role in the ovary is to limit the progression of all but a very few of the eggs to the final stage, preparatory to ovulation.
-AMH is produced by the cells surrounding each of the eggs with levels correlating with the total number of viable eggs (or the ovarian reserve).
+AMH is produced by cells surrounding each egg, with levels correlating with the total number of viable eggs (or ovarian reserve).

-However, AMH levels do not measure the quality of the eggs, which is also very relevant for success.
+However, AMH levels do not measure egg quality, which is also very relevant to success.

 AMH testing for fertility status

-Importantly, for younger patients, fertility can still be higher at lower levels of AMH (compared with older patients with similar levels) as egg quality is normally better when younger.
+Importantly, for younger patients, fertility can still be higher at lower AMH levels (compared with older patients with similar levels) because egg quality is typically better when younger.

 AMH testing for response to fertility treatment

-If you are undergoing fertility treatment your specialist may choose to do an AMH test to predict ovarian response to fertility medication and helps in deciding the dose of medication (FSH) to be used.
+If you are undergoing fertility treatment, your specialist may choose to do an AMH test to predict ovarian response to fertility medication and help in deciding the dose of medication (FSH) to be used.

 A low ovarian reserve result may indicate:

-- depending on situation and age, that further assisted fertility methods should be considered
+- Depending on the situation and age, further assisted fertility methods should be considered

-- if already undergoing treatment, may call for a larger dose of fertility medication.
+- If already undergoing treatment, it may call for a larger dose of fertility medication.

 A high ovarian reserve level may indicate: